MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/pagevisitorswhovisitedanotherpagerule.md

 ---
-title: PageVisitorsWhoVisitedAnotherPageRule Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: PageVisitorsWhoVisitedAnotherPageRule Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a page visitors who visited another page remarketing rule.
 ---
-# PageVisitorsWhoVisitedAnotherPageRule Data Object
+# PageVisitorsWhoVisitedAnotherPageRule Data Object - Campaign Management
 Defines a page visitors who visited another page remarketing rule.

 Remarketing rules are conditions used to determine who to add to your remarketing list.
 For the *PageVisitorsWhoVisitedAnotherPage* rule, you must include one or more rule item groups for the page visited (*RuleItemGroups*), and you must also include one or more rule item groups for another page that must have been visited (*AnotherRuleItemGroups*).